 Vignetting

-When shooting full frame vignetting is pretty bad wide open and even at f4.
-By f5.6 it’s looking pretty good and by f8 it clears up very nicely.
-If you were to shoot APS-C, the vingetting wouldn’t really be much of an issue, although you would still see it wide open.
+When shooting full-frame, vignetting is pretty bad wide open and even at f4.
+By f5.6, it’s looking pretty good, and by f8, it clears up very nicely.
+If you were to shoot with APS-C, the vignetting wouldn’t be a significant issue, although it would still be noticeable wide open.

-Using the lens is pretty straight forward, there is no aperture presets like found on some of the Helios and other m42 lenses to annoy you, there is also no click aperture.
-Everything is smooth solid, although I personally prefer click apertures.
+Using the lens is relatively straightforward; it lacks aperture presets, similar to those found on some Helios and other M42 lenses, and also lacks a click aperture.
+Everything is smooth and solid, although I prefer click apertures.

 The only tricky thing is adjusting the aperture.
-The aperture ring is on the very front of the lens, and turning it will instead spin the focus since they are part of the same section of the lens.
+The aperture ring is located at the very front of the lens, and turning it will also spin the focus, as they are part of the same lens section.
 So you have to adjust the aperture with two hands.
-One hand to hold the focus in place, and the other to spin just the aperture ring.
+One hand is used to hold the focus in place, and the other is used to spin just the aperture ring.

-As far as compensating for any technical flaws, you don’t have to worry about much when shooting APS-C except the flaring.
-When shooting full frame, you need to be conscious of your edges, and be aware that they will be soft and if you plan on correcting the vignetting especially if you’re shooting wide open – it’s a several stop exposure lift.
-I also haven’t really noticed any issues with distortion that are worth noting.
+When shooting APS-C, you don’t have to worry about much when compensating for any technical flaws, except for flaring.
+When shooting in full frame, be conscious of your edges and aware that they will appear soft.
+If you plan to correct the vignetting, especially if you’re shooting wide open, it requires a several-stop exposure lift.
+I haven’t noticed any significant issues with distortion that are worth noting.

 Industar 50mm f3.5 Review | Bottom Line

 Do I like this lens?
-Yes, I actually do, I like it a lot, but only on my APS-C cameras.
-This is mainly because it’s so sharp and has such great contrast.
+Yes, I do; I like it a lot, but only on my APS-C cameras.
+This is mainly because it is so sharp and has excellent contrast.

-I actually think it sucks as a full frame lens and if you’re looking for a 50mm vintage lens, there are better options like some of the old Helios lenses.
+I think it’s not great as a full-frame lens, and if you’re looking for a 50mm vintage lens, there are better options, like some of the old Helios lenses.
 Mind you, they’re much bigger.

 Where to buy the lens

-You can sometimes find these on Ebay, sometimes on Amazon.
+You can sometimes find these on eBay or Amazon.

 The Lens & Adapters